Catalytic Converter Replacement Cost Guide

 This, then, leads to an unfortunately common issue.
 While an OE replacement catalytic converter will have the same capacity as the original and satisfy the expectations of the PCM, not all aftermarket cats are tested for capacity.

 The best way to be safe is to either choose an OE catalytic converter or an aftermarket CARB compliant converter.
-This means that it has been tested and meets the strict California emissions requirement that a replacement converter has at least the capacity of the original part.
+This means that it has been tested and meets the strict California emissions requirement that a replacement converter have at least the capacity of the original part.

 In several states, this is a requirement.
 However, it varies from state to state (and year to year as well).
 On the general principle that it’s best to avoid having to do an expensive job twice, going with either a CARB-compliant or an OE catalytic converter is the prudent choice.